gomarcd/crashtest/README.md

 :white_check_mark: SHA256 checksums accompany downloads for every release so you can verify the integrity of the file - expected checksums are added to release notes for convenience

 :white_check_mark: Reproducible builds with instructions are coming, stay tuned!
-This step will make it easier for anyone who is so inclined to validate the available binaries are always identical to what they get when they compile it themselves from the source code here.
+This step will make it easier for anyone who is so inclined to validate the available binaries are always identical to what they get when they compile it themselves from the source code here

 ### Verify GPG Signature